Hans Albert: Critical rationalism

 Albert observed that new insights are often difficult to spread or proliferate.
-He ascribed this phenomenon's cause to ideological obstacles, for which Albert coined the phrase 'immunity against criticism'.
+He ascribed this phenomenon's cause to ideological obstacles, for which Albert coined the phrase "immunity against criticism".

-Albert's well known Münchhausen trilemma is ironically named after Baron Munchausen, who allegedly pulled himself out of a swamp seizing himself by his shock of hair.
+Albert's well-known Münchhausen trilemma is ironically named after Baron Munchausen, who allegedly pulled himself out of a swamp seizing himself by his shock of hair.
 This trilemma rounds off the classical problem of justification in the theory of knowledge.
 It concludes that all attempts to rationally justify or rather ultimately verify a thesis must inherently fail.
 This verdict concerns not only deductive justifications, as many of his critics believe, but also inductive, causal, transcendental, and all otherwise structured justifications.
-As Albert reasons, they all will be in vain, since a justification inevitably faces one of three flaws:
+As Albert reasoned, they all will be in vain, since a justification inevitably faces one of three flaws: